 Like bladder cancer, surgery is the most common treatment for kidney cancer.
 A patient may have an entire kidney removed (the body can function effectively with only one kidney) or may undergo nephron-sparing surgery for a partial kidney removal.
 As the ACS points out, kidney cancer cells are usually resistant to chemotherapy.
 Nonetheless, some chemotherapeutic agents (such as vinblastine, floxuridine, 5-fluorouracil (5-FU) and capecitabine) have been shown to help in a small number of patients.

 The development of newer classes of drugs known as the VEGF antagonists—that include the monoclonal antibody Bevacizumab and Sunitinib and Sorafenib, as well as the mTOR inhibitors—now offer benefit to a growing number of patients with this disease.
-Many of these agents can be tested in the laboratory by Ex-Vivo Analysis of Programmed Cell Death (EVA-PCD) to determine efficacy and combination effects, Learn more about our EVA-PCD TARxGET assay to find out how we can determine if a targeted drug is right for you.
+Many of these agents can be tested in the laboratory by Ex-Vivo Analysis of Programmed Cell Death (EVA-PCD) to determine efficacy and combination effects.